aboutcode-org/aboutcode/README.md

 # aboutcode
- AboutCode is an umbrella project to uncover data ... about software code:
+ AboutCode is an umbrella project to uncover data ... about software and code:

  - Where does it come from?
  - What is its license?